The Promise of China

 3. Joint ventures must be ‘joint’ in nature

-Do not try to retro-fit your global team with their Chinese colleagues without first asking the two to come up with a joint policy and work culture.
+Do not try to retrofit your global team with their Chinese colleagues without first asking the two to come up with a joint policy and work culture.
 The ownership should be joint, as should be execution.
-Otherwise, it won’t be a joint venture – just two incongruent halves often working at cross-purposes because of their divergent mindsets and different cultural understanding.
+Otherwise, it won’t be a joint venture – just two incongruent halves often working at cross-purposes because of their divergent mindsets and different cultural understandings.